 How Your Income Affects Your Credit

 Income is not typically part of your credit reports or credit scores, but people often have to include that information when applying for a new line of credit.
 And, while getting a bigger paycheck can help you afford the things you need (and want), it is still a good idea to live within your means.
 By not doing so, you may be faced with credit card debt, which is something that can affect your credit.
-(To see where your credit currently stands, you can view your free credit report summary, updated each month, on Credit.com.)
+(To see where your credit currently stands, you can view your free credit report summary, updated every 14 days, on Credit.com.)

 If you discover your credit scores aren’t where you’d like them to be, there are steps you can take to improve your credit scores, like paying down high credit card balances and avoiding applying for new lines of credit until your scores rebound.